Rules for Members

-The Membership Rulebook provides information for both new and existing members on how the LBMA regulates its membership to ensure the highest standard of transparency and quality assurance for the precious metals market.
+The Membership Rulebook has been established to provide a consistent and transparent set of requirements that all LBMA Members must meet.
+They provide information for both new and existing members on how the LBMA regulates its membership to ensure the highest standard of transparency and quality assurance for the precious metals market.

-Principle 1 – Integrity: A Member/Associate must act with integrity including by adopting best practice and responsible business practices, and must be open and cooperative in its dealings with LBMA.
+Principle 1 – Integrity: A Member must act with integrity including by adopting best practice and responsible business practices, and must be open and cooperative in its dealings with LBMA.

-Principle 2 – Skill, care and diligence: A Member/Associate must conduct its business with due skill, care and diligence.
+Principle 2 – Skill, care and diligence: A Member must conduct its business with due skill, care and diligence.

-Principle 3 – Management and control: A Member/Associate must take reasonable care to organise and control its affairs responsibly and effectively, with adequate risk management systems.
+Principle 3 – Management and control: A Member must take reasonable care to organise and control its affairs responsibly and effectively, with adequate risk management systems.

-Principle 4 – Financial prudence: A Member/Associate must maintain adequate financial resources and records.
+Principle 4 – Financial prudence: A Member must maintain adequate financial resources and records.

-Member/Associate Benefits Market Making Member Full Member Affiliate Exchange Affiliate Associate Vote at General Meetings or Annual General Meetings or on written resolutions X X * Count toward the quorum at General Meetings or Annual General Meetings X X * Nominate, vote, propose or second Board Members X X * Run for election to the Board (1) X X Benefit from the Terminal Markets Order (2) X X X X Eligible to apply to Benchmark Administrators to become a Direct or Indirect participant in the Benchmark Price Auction processes (3)
+Member Benefits Market Making Member Full Member Affiliate Member Vote at General Meetings or Annual General Meetings or on written resolutions X X X Count toward the quorum at General Meetings or Annual General Meetings X X X Nominate, vote, propose or second Board Members X X X Run for election to the Board (1) X X Benefit from the Terminal Markets Order (2) X X Eligible to apply to Benchmark Administrators to become a Direct or Indirect participant in the Benchmark Price Auction processes (3)

-X X X X Receive significant discounts for Annual Conference and other open events X X X X X Access to free to attend “Member Only” events, enabling networking with other Member businesses (4)
+X X Receive significant discounts for Annual Conference and other open events X X X Access to free to attend “Member Only” events, enabling networking with other Member businesses (4)

-X X X X X Access to free educational webinars (5)
+X X X Access to free educational webinars

-X X X X X LBMA Membership demonstrates integrity and transparency throughout precious metals supply chain; coupled with attestation to the Code X X X X X Receive advance notice of upcoming legislation, providing organisations with the opportunity to lobby legislation (6) X X X X X
+X X X LBMA Membership demonstrates integrity and transparency throughout precious metals supply chain; coupled with attestation to the Code X X X Receive advance notice of upcoming legislation, providing organisations with the opportunity to lobby legislation X X X

 (1) In accordance with the Articles of Association, there are six elected posts on the LBMA Board.
 There are three posts for Market Making Members and three for Full Members.
 Elections for Market Making and Full Member posts are held on alternate years in accordance with the Articles of Association.